 A: No they don’t as they don’t contain red meat in their finished state.

-Q: If I have a factory and a retail butchery can I only pay the R 780.00 per annum per retail outlet?
-A: No, these are two separate business units , the retail outlet must pay the per annum fee of R 780.00 and the factory must pay the Red Meat Levy per kg on all production that contains red meat.
+Q: If I have a factory and a retail butchery can I only pay the R741.00 excl.
+VAT per annum per retail outlet?
+A: No, these are two separate business units , the retail outlet must pay the per annum fee of R741.00 excl.
+VAT and the factory must pay the Red Meat Levy per kg on all production that contains red meat.

 Q: What if I don’t register or pay?